 - The NF type of the expected audience (audience), i.e. the type "NRF", "NF service Producer", or "NRF" and "NF Service Producer".

+The Client credentials assertion may include:

+a service request verification, i.e. including the service request message as one of the payload values.

+a protected header list, i.e. custom headers that shall be integrity protected and not be modified by SCP.

 The NF Service consumer shall digitally sign the generated Client credentials assertion based on its private key as described in RFC 7515 [45].
 The signed Client credentials assertion shall include one of the following fields:

 - the X.509 URL (x5u) to refer to a resource for the X.509 public key certificate or certificate chain used for signing the client authentication assertion, or